skittree/DrummerScore/README.md

 ## Getting Started

-To get started with the HeartsOnFire ADT project, follow these steps:
+To get started with the DrummerScore ADT project, follow these steps:

 1. Clone the repository to your local machine:
 ```bash